 Ways to Know When a Sales Lead is a Good One

-There is a lot of marketing advice about how to connect with your ideal client but, just because you’ve built a brand around a certain customer type, that doesn’t mean that every inquiry landing in your inbox is them.
-So, when it comes down to making sure that you are actually booking the couples who are your ideal client, knowing how to qualify leads becomes an important sales skill to have.
-Today we wanted to help you know when a sales lead is a good one so your calendar gets filled with couples who make you want to show up and do the work.
+There is a lot of marketing advice about how to connect with your ideal client but building your brand around them doesn’t mean every inquiry landing in your inbox is ideal.
+So, when it comes down to making sure you are actually booking the couples who are your ideal client, knowing how to qualify leads becomes an important sales skill to have.
+Today, then, we wanted to help you know when a sales lead is a good one so your calendar gets filled with couples who make you excited to show up and do the work.
 Read on to learn how to qualify leads and then refine your sales process before booking season starts!

 What does it mean to qualify a lead?